Anishv004/PARAKH-SIH/online_procotring_system/Readme.txt

-Basically an online proctoring system developed using opencv and deeplearning models which detects for various alerts and malpractice when a student indluges in ones
+# OVERVIEW 📚
+In this project, we have built an automatic online exam proctoring system that provides improved authentication and abnormal behavior monitoring of examinees in the online examination based on image information.
+We have used image processing and deep learning to build the system.

+ INSTALLATION AND USER GUIDE 🔌
+refer installation guide uploaded in the repo